groussea/opyflow/ReadMe.md

 ![PIV challenge](test/Test_case_PIV_Challenge_2014/gif/example_PIV_challenge.gif)

-Opyf is based on openCV and VTK libraries to detect good features to track, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explanation below).
+Opyf is based on openCV and VTK libraries to detect good features to track, calculate the optical flow by the Lukas Kanade method and interpolate them on a mesh.
 The package contains also some rendering tools built with matplotlib.
 Velocities can be exported (csv,tecplot, vtk, hdf5).
 For flow calculations, the process is mainly inspired on the openCV python sample [lktrack.py](https://github.com/opencv/opencv/blob/master/samples/python/lk_track.py).

 Author: Gauthier Rousseau